OpenLiberty/docs-playbook/README.md

    c.
 Click the pencil icon to edit the file.

    d.
-Add the new release version to the `branches` section
+Add the new release version to the `branches` sections of the `doc.
+Remove the oldest release from the bginning

    e.
 After you edit the file, create a pull request into the `prod` branch by clicking the **Propose changes** button.
 Once the pull request has been reviewed, merge it in.